//

 Improving

-As a result of recent stocking efforts, the channel catfish population density is improving, but remains low.
+As a result of recent stocking efforts, the channel catfish population density is improving.
 The current population exhibits good growth rates and body condition.
-Fishing in the coming year should be fair to good with the majority of fish ranging from 1 – 6 lbs.
+Approximately 95% of the adult channel catfish collected in 2024 were over 16” long and 92% exceeded 18”.
+Fishing in the coming year should be good with most fish ranging from 1 – 6 pounds and larger fish near 10 pounds.

 LARGEMOUTH BASS